Change of bifurcation type in 2D free boundary model of a moving cell with nonlinear diffusion: Introduction

 where $\mu $ is the effective viscosity of the actin-myosin gel, $m(\cdot,t)$ is the density of myosin motors, and $\chi$ is the contractility per myosin motor protein.
 We impose the nonlocal elastic boundary condition

-where $|\Omega|$ and $|\Omega_0|$ denote the current and reference areas of the domain, respectively, and $k$ is the inverse elasticity coefficient of the cell membrane.
+where $|\Omega|$ {is the area of the current domain, $\Omega_{\mathrm{ref}}= B_{R_\mathrm{ref}}$ is the reference ball domain of the cell of radius $R_{\mathrm{ref}}$,} and $k$ is the inverse elasticity coefficient of the cell membrane.
 The boundary velocity is related to the flow field via the kinematic boundary condition

-stating that the free boundary is transported by the velocity field $u$.
-Here $V_\nu$ denotes the normal velocity of the boundary, c.f.~classical Hele-Shaw in fluids.
+stating that the free boundary is transported by the velocity field $\mathbf v$.
+Here $V_\nu$ denotes the normal velocity of the boundary, cf.~classical Hele-Shaw in fluids.
 The main novelty of this model lies in the advection-diffusion equation for the myosin motor density

 where we introduce the (nondimensional) nonlinear diffusion coefficient $D(m)$ and diffusivity constant $\mathcal D$.
 The case $D(m) = 1$ corresponds to the case of linear diffusion studied in \cite{BerRybSaf2022,RybBer23}.
 Our results hold for a general form of the nonlinear diffusion coefficient and we also show how the results can be applied to a particular $D(m)$, such as the van der Waals model in \cite{DroZieSch23}.
 The system is complemented with the no-flux boundary condition